 The advances in cloud technology means that reliable video conferencing has become accessible and affordable, and can easily serve the modern workplace.
 This has become especially essential during the current pandemic.

-Video conferencing has also enabled many businesses to continue to operate by allowing employees to work from home, using conferencing solutions for meetings and updates, as well as general communications.
+Video conferencing has enabled many businesses to continue to operate by allowing employees to work from home, using conferencing solutions for meetings and updates, as well as general communications.

 Additionally, with increasing concerns about the carbon cost of travel to the environment, it makes sense for companies to seek to continue to communicate face-to-face online rather than indulge in the wasteful cost to the business and environment in having face-to-face meetings in a single location.

 One of the features that sets GoToMeetings apart is its mobile friendliness - you can set up and start a conference from your smartphone, something some big brand software would struggle to do.
-There are also settings to maximise call and image quality, as well as one-tap invites to join meetings as well as chats.
+There are also settings to maximize call and image quality, as well as one-tap invites to join meetings as well as chats.

 Mobile apps are provided separately for Android and iOS, and both have high positive review volumes, which again makes a change from some other providers who struggle to balance quality and usability with mobile use.

 In terms of pricing, almost all standard features are available with the most basic payment tier.
 Even the limit of 150 participants is generous, and for most businesses this is all that will be required.

 A Business plan tier is available which increases the number of participants to 250 and includes a few admin features plus drawing tools and mouse sharing.
 An Enterprise plan is available to accommodate up to 3,000 participants.

 However, while there are many good things to be said for GoToMeetings, if you're looking for a business VoIP solution then GoToConnect (opens in new tab) offers a cloud-based phone system (opens in new tab) which integrates GoToMeetings as part of the package, and it may be more cost-effective to sign up for that instead.